FFede0/RL4CC/README.md

 [README](RL4CC/config_files/README.md#how-to-use-custom-policy-models).

 ### Training experiments with plots

+>[!CAUTION]
+> This is currently supported only for RLLib-based RL algorithms because its
+> implementation relies on the presence of Ray callbacks.

 If you want to automatically generate plots during the training, you can use the `TrainingExperimentWithPlots` class, which is a subclass of `TrainingExperiment`.